Researchers have studied abciximab in three-phase III clinical trials: EPIC, EPILOG, and CAPTURE. Abciximab is no longer manufactured.

 No antidote exists for reversing abciximab.

-Hemodialysis may be useful to remove toxic levels of the drug successfully.
+Hemodialysis may be useful to remove toxic concentrations of the drug successfully.

 Toxic/adverse effects of abciximab are quality for admission criteria due to the need for continuous monitoring of hematologic stability.